 Ozone in the Atmosphere

 Ozone occurs naturally through the reaction of solar ultraviolet (UV) radiation with molecular oxygen in the upper atmosphere (about 6 – 30 miles above the earth’s surface – Stratosphere).
-This “ozone layer” is called good ozone as it protects and shields the earth’s surface from harmful effects of the sun’s UV radiation.
-However, when it is formed just above the earth’s surface, even its low levels highly impacts human health and welfare making it “bad ozone”.
+This “ozone layer” is called good ozone as it protects and shields the earth’s surface from the harmful effects of the sun’s UV radiation.
+However, when it is formed just above the earth’s surface, even its low levels highly impact human health and welfare making it “bad ozone”.

 Ground-level ozone is a secondary air pollutant formed primarily from the photochemical reactions of other air pollutants, specifically nitrogen oxides (NOx) and volatile organic compounds (VOCs).
 It is formed by the reaction of sunlight with air containing NOx and hydrocarbons directly at sources or at areas downwind of major sources of NOx and VOC where O3 or its precursors are carried by the winds.